Based In Sligo, Ireland / email: showbands@gmsproductions.com

 Night Time [Ennis] (early 70's 4 piece formerly known as Abel Cane)

-Orange Machine [Dublin] (group featured future showband members Tommy Kinsella, Ernie Durkin & RTE's Jimmy Greeley)
+Orange Machine [Dublin] (formed in 1967 and featured future showbanders Tommy Kinsella, Ernie Durkin & Jimmy Greeley)

 Orphanage/P2 (early 70's Irish group formed by Phil Lynott after leaving Skid Row managed by Jimmy Foley)

-Others (sixties group that lasted into the mid seventies)
+Others, The (sixties group that lasted into the mid seventies, included Ronan Collins)

 People, The/P2 [Belfast] (Belfast based 60's beat group who became Eire Apparent-had Henry McCullough & Tiger Taylor )